GandhiCloudLab/waiops-sevone/01-proactive-incident-resolution-with-watson-aiops-and-sevone/readme.md

 ### Application Resource

-Here is the `iLender` application imported into AIMgr as a Resource.
+Here is the `iLender` application imported into WAIOps AIMgr as a Resource.
 This application has 28 resources available.

 <img src="images/05-app.png">